Weaverse/weaverse/docs/hydrogen/tutorial.md

 2. **Setting Up Environment Variables**:
   - Create a `.env` file in the root of your project directory.
+  - Install [Headless](https://apps.shopify.com) or [Hydrogen](https://apps.shopify.com) (paid store only) app on your Shopify store to obtain necessary API keys and tokens.
+[Learn more](/docs/guides/environment-variables)
   - Populate the `.env` file with necessary environment variables.
 Here are examples for both the demo setup and a setup with real store data.
+  - If you already got a store with Hydrogen app installed, you can pull the ENV with this command:
+    ```bash
+    npx shopify hydrogen env pull
+    ```

     **For a demo setup using `mock.shop`:**
     ```plaintext